mayunlong89/Host_genetics_for_COVID-19/README.md

 # Integrative Genomics Analysis Reveals a 21q22.11 Locus Contributing Risk to COVID-19.
-This project was conducted to uncover host genetic factors for COVID-19 susceptibility All codes relevant to this project were deposited in the current github.
+This project was conducted to uncover host genetic factors for COVID-19 susceptibility;

+All codes relevant to this project were deposited in the current github.

 This project have been done and published a paper on Human Molecular Genetics: https://academic.oup.com/hmg/advance-article/doi/10.1093/hmg/ddab125/6265026?login=true

 # Abstract